tyler-frazier/evolving_solutions/src/assignment4pt2_short.md

 # Part 2.
 Write a Research Proposal

 This is the second part of the final assignment.
 Your research proposal should meet a minimum word count of 1800 words, not including references or titles.
 Be certain to cite all sources and include a bibliography of references.
 Include figures, captions and formulas as needed.
-Please post a link to your research plan on your GitHub index not later than 5:00 PM on December 18th.
+Please post a link to your research plan on your GitHub index not later than 5:00 PM on May 18th.

 ### Research Proposal Steps \(1800 words minimum\)